Suna Hasan, Head of Fashion, Styling & Superintelligence

 So when asked about global styling my initial thought was “ how does a person ever wrap their arms around such a huge landscape of cultures and tastes?”.
 A surprising realisation emerged, that styling has become more and more consistent across the globe as our tastes have become more similar.
 I think having the world at our fingertips with technology where you can purchase the latest cool dress or bag in seconds shows that our purchasing has become streamlined… but is that also true for our tastes?

-So as a stylist who travels extensively curating clothes for global retailers, I can’t help but wonder if the language of fashion is becoming homogeneous across the world or are there different dialects still existing that we are
+So as a stylist who travels extensively curating clothes for global retailers, I can’t help but wonder if the language of fashion is becoming homogeneous across the world or are there different dialects still existing that we are ignoring?

 Is there still a need for geography-specific design and styling?

 To explore this idea I studied 3 markets in depth the UK, Russia, and Japan.
 I took a simple shirt dress to see how I would design and style differently across these markets.

 In the UK, I would design the shirtdress with a relaxed silhouette and style with chunky white trainers or Birkenstock sandals or cowboy boots.
 I would then accessorise the look with a mini or a tote bag with small drop earrings a thin chain or necklace.

 Russian women seem to prefer a more structured silhouette.
 So the same shirtdress I would have in a slim fit worn above the thigh and pair it with super high strappy sandals or high pumps.
 I would then accessorize this look with a structured shoulder bag maybe a Bag or tote.
 We could even add a belt to accentuate the waistline.